What To Do If You Are Looking For a New Job

 Don’t Just Apply for Any Job

-Typically I wouldn’t just apply for any job.
+Typically, I wouldn’t just apply for any job.
 I’d only apply for jobs that you’re interested in.
-If you’re not working and you’re down to your last dollar, by all means, apply for any and everything so that you can get some money coming in.
-If you are working part-time, find the best job that you qualify for or think that you could do.
+If you’re not working and you’re down to your last dollar, by all means, apply for anything and everything to get some money coming in.
+If you are working part-time, find the best job you qualify for or think you could do.

 Continue to Utilize Your Network

 This is something that everyone should do, but they don’t.
-You should utilize your network.
-Utilizing your network can yield big returns.
-If you think you don’t have a network think again.
+It would help if you utilized your network.
+Using your network can yield significant returns.
+If you think you don’t have a network, think again.
 You have a network if you have a Facebook, Twitter, or LinkedIn account.
 Use your resources.
 Networking with those people can lead you to your next full-time job.

 Create Your Online Career Brand

 Developing your brand implies showcasing your skills, expertise, and passion online, where multiple employers searching the internet may find it.
 Most recruiters I know usually use LinkedIn as their primary employee search tool.
-If you are a professional seeking employment, you must be taking full advantage of LinkedIn and several other platforms available for your use.
+If you are a professional seeking employment, you must take full advantage of LinkedIn and several other platforms available.
 These platforms are also great tools for finding people who work with the company you intend to apply to while positioning you so that recruiters and hiring managers can help you with relevant openings.
 You can see job postings as well as the number of job applicants that jobs have.

 Organize Yourself

 Before you start applying for jobs or interviewing with employers, take some time to create a system that will help you organize your job search.
-You could achieve that by creating a simple spreadsheet that will help you monitor and keep track of the jobs you applied for, the ones that have already called you for an interview, etc. If that doesn’t work, you can list the companies you want to apply for this week.
+You could create a simple spreadsheet that will help you monitor and keep track of the jobs you applied for, the ones that have already called you for an interview, etc. If that doesn’t work, list the companies you want to apply for this week.

 Go Beyond Online Applications

-If you only depend on online openings, landing a new job might take a very long time.
+If you only depend on online openings, landing a new job might take a long time.
 And by the time you apply, the company might be in the final stages of the interview, or another person might have filled in the vacancy.
 I’ve had friends contact companies that interest them directly.
-They reached out to an internal recruiter or scheduled an informal interview with someone who already works in the company.
-Ideally, getting acquainted with people who will influence your chances of getting your foot in the door would be best.
-This job search strategy could help get you in the door quicker.
+They contacted an internal recruiter or scheduled an informal interview with someone already in the company.
+Getting acquainted with people who will influence your chances of getting your foot in the door is best.
+This job search strategy can get you in the door quicker.

 Strive to Set and Complete a Few Job-Related Goals Daily